 This convenient, virtual course empowers students to design a lunar complex with family and classmates for people who will soon travel to the Moon to visit the site of the historic Apollo landing.
 Complex visitors will have opportunities to explore the lunar modules, footprints, American flags, and astronaut artifacts.
 The course is filled with actual NASA videos that will make this virtual experience come to life!

-Click here to lean more about this FREE course
+Click here to learn more about this FREE course

 SPACE CAMPS (Virtual or On Site)

 Students in sixth grade, seventh grade, and eighth grade can attend a virtual, STEAM-based EPIC (Educational, Purposeful, Innovative, and Creative) Camp co-developed by University Instructors and the Aldrin Family Foundation.